Master of Molecular Medicine

 Candidates applying to the Master of Molecular Medicine program are expected to have:

-• an undergraduate degree (Bachelor’s degree or equivalent) and a/or graduate degree (if applicable) in a relevant discipline.
-During the application period, final year students may submit official current transcripts for consideration.
-Applicants recommended for admission must provide final transcripts and diplomas before the end of the Programs’ enrollment term.
-Graduates of the University are enrolled based on the evidence of the final transcript confirming the degree completion followed by diploma submission within a month;
+• an undergraduate degree (bachelor’s degree or equivalent) in a relevant discipline.
+During the application period, final-year students may submit official current transcripts for consideration.
+Applicants recommended for admission must provide final transcripts and diplomas before the end of the programs’ enrollment term.
+Graduates of the university are enrolled based on the evidence of the final transcript, confirming the degree completion followed by diploma submission within a month;

 • a minimum CGPA of 2.5 out of 4.0 or equivalent on the applicant’s degree (bachelor's, master or Ph.D. (if masters and Ph.D. have adopted a GPA approach);